 Quality Patent Search and Examination Services, a Gateway to the Region and Beyond

 IPOS has built a team of patent examiners with expertise spanning a wide range of technologies.
 In 2014, it was appointed as an International Searching and Preliminary Examining Authority under the Patent Cooperation Treaty, the first IP office in ASEAN to be so appointed.

-Through a comprehensive network of patent offices, a search and examination report from IPOS can be used to speed up patent prosecution in more than 30 markets, including the US, Europe, China, Japan and ASEAN.
+Through a comprehensive network of international partnerships, a search and examination report from IPOS can be used to speed up the process of obtaining a patent grant in more than 30 markets, including the US, Europe, China, Japan and ASEAN.

 Comprehensive IP Dispute Resolution Services